-Figure 16: Input Grid

-The total spreading weights for each set of subcategories is displayed in a heading.
-You can, if desired, instantly change a subcategory value so that the total adds up to 100% by right clicking on that value and selecting "Balance Total."

-Similar to constant factor custom results, you can click the "Save" button to save, name, and write a description for this custom result.

-Viewing Custom Results in Forecasts

-You can view custom results in a compatible forecast by adding them to a Favorite.
-When selecting results to be shown in a Favorite, click on the "Custom Results" category to see the custom results available as shown in Figure 17.
+Figure 26: Input Grid The total spreading weights for each set of subcategories is displayed in a heading.
+You can, if desired, instantly change a subcategory value so that the total adds up to 100% by right clicking on that value and selecting Balance Total.
+Similar to constant factor custom results, you can click the Save button to save, name, and write a description for this custom result.
+Viewing Custom Results in Forecasts You can view custom results in a compatible forecast by adding them to a Favorite.
+When selecting results to be shown in a Favorite, click on the Custom Results category to see the custom results available as shown in Figure 27.

-Figure 17: Adding Custom Results to a Favorite
+Figure 27: Adding Custom Results to a Favorite

 While you can display both constant factor and custom equation results with other results, you can only display weighted spreading results in a visualization alone.

 Custom Result Units in Forecasts

 Numbers in constant factor results are given in the same units as their base variable.
 If you choose to use a custom unit label, the label will not change to reflect the units the model actually gives the results in.
-For example, as shown in Figure 18, if, in a forecast that displays jobs in thousands, you display a constant factor result with an Employment base variable and units that you have named "Number of People," the model will give the custom result in thousands, but the units will be labeled "Number of People."
-As shown in Figure 19, you will have to change the forecast's display units or rename the units label for the results and units label to match.
+For example, as shown in Figure 28, if, in a forecast that displays jobs in thousands, you display a constant factor result with an Employment base variable and units that you have named "Number of People," the model will give the custom result in thousands, but the units will be labeled "Number of People."
+As shown in Figure 29, you will have to change the forecast's display units or rename the units label for the results and units label to match.
 Constant factor results without a custom units label will display with the same label as their base variable, which will change to match the units in which results are given.

-Figure 18: Constant Factor Result Displayed with Jobs Given in Thousands

 Category Units 2018

 Adjusted Employment Number of People 1.840

 Employment Thousands (Jobs) 1.840

-Figure 19: Constant Factor Result Displayed with Jobs in Given in Individuals
+Figure 28: Constant Factor Result Displayed with Jobs Given in Thousands

 Category Units 2018

 Adjusted Employment Number of People 1840

 Employment Individuals (Jobs) 1840

+Figure 29: Constant Factor Result Displayed with Jobs in Given in Individuals

-As shown in Figures 20 and 21, neither the units labels nor the units in which custom equation results are given will change to match settings in the forecast.
+As shown in Figure 30 and Figure 31, neither the units labels nor the units in which custom equation results are given will change to match settings in the forecast.
 For example, a custom equation where Output in billions of fixed 2012 dollars is divided by Employment in thousands will give results in billions divided by thousands with the units label "Billions of Fixed (2012) Dollars per Thousands (Jobs)."
 If you change the forecast settings to display currency in millions, neither the numbers nor the units label in the custom equation result will change.

-Figure 20: Custom Equation Result with Currency Units Set to "Billions of Current Dollars"

 Category Units 2018

 Output per Employee Billions of Fixed (2012) Dollars per Thousands (Jobs) 0.045

 Output Billions of Current Dollars 0.084

+Figure 30: Custom Equation Result with Currency Units Set to "Billions of Current Dollars"

+Category Units 2018

+Output per Employee Billions of Fixed (2012) Dollars per Thousands (Jobs) 0.045

+Output Millions of Current Dollars 84.404

-Figure 21: Custom Equation Result with Currency Units Set to "Millions of Current Dollars"
+Figure 31: Custom Equation Result with Currency Units Set to "Millions of Current Dollars"

 Model Details

-The fourth section of the PI+ Home Window is the Model Details screen.
-This area contains a variety of detailed data as well as other information like lists of all possible variables, your model region layout, and industry sectors cross-listed with NAICS codes.
+The fourth section of the E3+ Home Window is the Model Details screen.
+This area contains a variety of detailed data as well as other information like lists of all possible variables, your model region layout, industry sectors, occupations, and commodities.